marwankefah/GsOcSelection2020/README.md

 ### Running Procedures

-Run the flask server
+Run the flask server <br/>
 `$ python app.py -flask `

-Route to the ReactApp dir and install dependency
+Route to the ReactApp dir and install dependency <br/>

 `$ npm install `

-Start the Web Application
+Start the Web Application  <br/>
 `$ npm  start `

-Dependecencies used withing the flask app if there is any not within the module Install the dependency if needed \n
+Dependecencies used withing the flask app if there is any not within the module Install the dependency if needed <br/>
 `$ pip install {dependcyName}
 ApiDoc==1.4.0
 cffi==1.14.0